zakirhussainshaik/sumexppdf_matlab/ReadMe.md

-# SumExpPDF MATLAB Helper Function
+# SumExpPDF.m MATLAB Helper Function

 This code package contains a helper function `sumexppdf()` designed to generate Probability Density Functions (PDF) and Cumulative Distribution Functions (CDF) for the sum of independent exponential random variables.